Veruca Salt: 2013–present: Original lineup reunion

 On March 15, 2013, Veruca Salt announced the reunion of its original line-up (Nina Gordon, Louise Post, Jim Shapiro, and Steve Lack) with a message on the band's official Facebook page which read, "for now let's just say this: hatchets buried, axes exhumed."
 The band also mentioned that they might be open to adding material from their time apart into their sets at some point.
 The reunion marked the first time Shapiro would play drums since leaving the band in 1997.
 It had also been years since Lack played bass, with his time out of the band spent on overcoming drug and alcohol abuse and pursuing surfing.

 On September 29, 2013, the band announced via social media that they were working on new material.
 Their first release since reforming came in the form of a release for Record Store Day 2014.
 The band released a 10-inch vinyl EP, MMXIV, which contained two new songs, "It's Holy" and "The Museum of Broken Relationships", on one side and a 20th-anniversary re-release of "Seether" on the other.
 The band then toured both the United States and a nine-date sold-out tour of Australia.

 On May 19, 2015, the band announced the release of their fifth album, Ghost Notes.
 The album, released on July 10, 2015, was the first to feature the band's original lineup since 1997's Eight Arms to Hold You.
 Post and Gordon appeared on Ken Reid's TV Guidance Counselor Podcast on August 7, 2015, and revealed that Veruca Salt were approached to host a Fox comedy variety show in the 1990s.

 In March 2017, the band reunited with Nicole Fiorentino for a one-off performance at a Planned Parenthood charity event; Patty Schemel, formerly of Hole, filled in on drums.
 The band returned to Australia in February 2018 for a series of headline shows, as well as being part of the mini-festival A Day on the Green alongside The Fauves, Tumbleweed, The Lemonheads, Spiderbait and The Living End.
 Veruca Salt teamed up with Rock the Vote for the 2018 American election, releasing a track titled "Low Grade Fever" from the Ghost Notes recording sessions.

-In June 2022, Louise Post released But I Love You Without Mascara (Demos ’97-’98) which featured several unreleased demos from the transitional period between Eight Arms to Hold You and Resolver.
-She also announced intentions to release a solo album in 2023.
+In June 2022, Louise Post released But I Love You Without Mascara (Demos ’97–’98) which featured several unreleased demos from the transitional period between Eight Arms to Hold You and Resolver.
+She also released a solo album in June 2023 called Sleepwalker.